ng-merl/gSOAP/soapcpp2/README.txt

   version release 2.1.3.

 * The gSOAP 'wsdl2h' WSDL parser is stable since wsdl2h version release 1.1.0.
   The WSDL parser fully supports WSDL 1.1 and XML schemas.
-See also 'PROJECT STATUS' below.

 The software is provided "as is", without any warranty.
 However, gSOAP has received a lot of support from users and has been extensively tested